craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 		GME-011 is a set of identical grimoires, GME-011-1 through GME-011-40, each of which are bound in a once white, now brown, bloodstained leather.
 The title and contents of the grimoires are written in Draconic, and then again in Arthurian.
 GME-011 is a complex manual that describes many arcane concepts, rules, and processes that overall describes a relationship and access to significant arcane ability.

 		Of the total 40 created, exactly 17 (specifically -2, -3, -8, -9, -10, -11, -12, -14, -16, -22, -23, -28, -34, -37, -38, -39, and -40) have survived to the present day, as a potential concequence of pursuing the path presented by a GME-011 instance is an intense explosion, typically resulting in the death of the user and the destruction of the GME-011 instance.

 		Of these 17, GME-011-2, -3, -8, -9, and -22 are held personally by the members of the Council of Mages.
+GME-011-16 was held erroneously in the Demonology section of the Center of Arcane Education, and was stolen by the pair of Saoirse and Nikolai
 ```

 ###### Chaotic Gold